sherzodcode/diary-API/readme.txt

 date: 15.04.2023

 Time is 12:20, i'm in station right now.
 Treaning of sariq.dev is still goin on.
 Like it's online wtf.
+Added delete link, but not connected to server.
+Today i should fix that.
+And should add reverse change status link

 ////////